petrvanblokland/DesignDesignSpace/Site.md

 * Fill a Moleskine with 100 sketch pages.
 Then select the best.

 #### In 1 season?
+A selection of these examples.
+Or what would you like to do?

 * Develop a PageBot publication;
 * Improve your sketching skills;
 * Make some RoboFont tools;